 Establishing and Maintaining an Information Security Program

-The Vice President for Information Technology is responsible for establishing and implementing an information security program that contains administrative, technical, and physical safeguards designed to protect campus information assets.
+The Chief Information Officer is responsible for establishing and maintaining an information security program that contains administrative, technical, and physical safeguards designed to protect campus information assets.

 - Document roles and responsibilities for the information security program.

 - Ensure confidentiality, integrity and availability of institutional data.

 - Develop risk management strategies to identify and mitigate threats and vulnerabilities.

 - Establish and maintain an information security incident response plan.

 - Maintain ongoing security awareness and training programs.